 PACT Recommendation: Recognize the potential health risks of electronic and other tobacco products and focus on tobacco-free and nicotine-free policies and regulations rather than smoke-free policies and regulations.

-In recent years, use of smokeless tobacco products has increased at an alarming rate.
-Types of products include e-cigarettes, e-hookah, chewing tobacco, snuff, and snus.
-E-cigarette use among high school students increased 900% from 2011 to 2015; these products are now the most commonly used form of tobacco among youth nationwide, and the Surgeon General has declared their use a major public health concern.[i]
+In recent years, e-cigarette use among high school students was almost 14 times higher in 2018 than in 2011, with a 78 percent increase between 2017 and 2018 alone.
+These products are now the most commonly used form of tobacco among youth nationwide, and the Surgeon General has declared their use a major public health concern.[i]

 In 2016, the Food and Drug Administration’s (FDA) final “deeming rule” was put into law, giving the FDA the authority to regulate the manufacture, sales and marketing of all tobacco products including e-cigarettes, cigars, hookah, little cigars and other tobacco products.
 This rule means that the FDA can crack down on industry marketing to youth, unproven health claims and sales to minors.
 Unfortunately, the tobacco industry continues its attempts to weaken this rule by successfully urging the House of Representatives to attach so-called appropriations “riders” to the FDA’s funding bill, which would prohibit FDA from implementing key provisions of the final rule.
 We continue to advocate with our partners against these riders in order to keep the Tobacco Control Act strong and effective.